Rvey/dev-on-linux/README.md

 ```
 follow the instruction

-### change the hashed password to password we can acess (nukers hash the first password as you will see when execute the command  so now we need to alter a new one)
+#### change the hashed password to password we can acess (nukers hash the first password as you will see when execute the command  so now we need to alter it with a new one)

 ```
 select user, authentication_string, plugin from mysql.user;